juliensegonne/TetrisProject/Tetris2023/README.md

 It is falling and can be controlled with the keyboard.

-The program can be compiled by the command "make" and then you can execute the file tetris_toy to launch the game (requires SDL library)
+The program can be compiled by the command "make" and then you can execute the file tetris_toy to launch the game (requires SDL library).